-Individuals with disabilities who are planning to attend the convention are asked to identify themselves and to let us know how APA can make the convention more accessible for them by checking the appropriate box on the Convention Registration (PDF, 54KB) and Hotel Reservation (PDF, 51.5KB) forms prior to July 15, 2014.
-Otherwise, APA may not be able to guarantee the availability of arrangements.
+Individuals with disabilities who are planning to attend the convention are asked to identify themselves and to let us know how APA can make the convention more accessible for them by checking the appropriate box on the Convention Registration and Hotel Reservation forms prior to July 8, 2015; otherwise, APA may not be able to guarantee the availability of arrangements.
 Please complete the forms online.

-APA will provide a van with a lift as transportation between the convention center and nearby hotels for persons who use wheelchairs, scooters, or have limited mobility, interpreters for hearing-impaired persons, and escorts/ readers for persons with visual impairments will also be provided if specific requests are provided at the time of advance registration.
-During the convention, persons with disabilities may visit the APA Resource Room for Persons With Disabilities in Exhibit Halls D and E in the Walter E. Washington Convention Center for assistance.
+APA will provide a van with a lift as transportation between the Convention Centre and nearby hotels for persons who use wheelchairs, scooters, or have limited mobility, interpreters for hearing-impaired persons, and escorts/ readers for persons with visual impairments will also be provided if specific requests are provided at the time of advance registration.
+During the convention, persons with disabilities may visit the APA Resource Room for Persons with Disabilities in Exhibit Halls D and E in the South Building of the Metro Toronto Convention Centre for assistance.

-Additional information regarding accessibility of supplemental hotels and a detailed report on accessibility of headquarters facilities may be obtained from the APA Convention Office in Washington.
+Additional information regarding accessibility in Toronto and a detailed report on accessibility of headquarters facilities may be obtained from the APA Convention Office in Washington, D.C.

-Public restrooms, restaurants, and meeting rooms at all hotels are accessible and ADA compliant unless otherwise noted.
+Public restrooms, restaurants, and meeting rooms at the meeting facilities are accessible and compliant with Ontario provincial laws unless otherwise noted.
 Hearing equipment kits and TDDs are available upon request, as are shower and/or bath benches.

-Sleeping rooms: Twenty-four rooms are designed for wheelchair accessibility; two with a roll-in shower and king bed; six with roll-in shower and two double beds.
+Sleeping rooms: 7 rooms are designed for wheelchair accessibility; none with a roll-in shower; bathroom doorways measure 31”.

 Public restrooms: Accessible.